 For example, in the wake of the Covid-19 pandemic, many businesses will need steady cash flow to fight the aftermath.
 With the help of AI and digital transformation, FinTech companies can use banking software development to simplify the process of acquiring funds to pay their employees' wages on time.

 However, that doesn't mean that customers can make do without physical financial services, rather some of them still require the concrete structure of a bank, and others need a mix of physical and digital services.
 Introducing the concept of Phygital Services and Alternate Delivery Channels (ADCs), which can satisfy both types of customers.
-An example of the former is a specialized kiosk where customers can perform their routine tasks quickly and efficiently using digital services and digital payments in a specific physical space.
+An example of the former is a specialized kiosk where customers can perform their routine tasks quickly and efficiently using digital services and mobile payments in a specific physical space.

-All in all, clients and businesses are becoming more dependent on digital banking services, and the recent trends in digital banking reflect that.
+All in all, clients and businesses are becoming more dependent on digital banking services, and the recent digital trends in banking reflect that.
 The general direction of digital banking transformation is to:

 - Provide financial services with ease and authority.

-- Facilitate using mobile banking on the go and accepting real-time payments from other parts of the world with just a click.
+- Facilitate using mobile banking on the go and accepting real-time mobile payments from other parts of the world with just a click.

 - Reduce time and resources used for financial transactions.